Pillow-Soft Low-FODMAP Pumpkin Cookies; Gluten-free, Dairy-free

-I love this soft, pillowy Low-FODMAP Pumpkin Cookie Recipe.
-This creates light low-FODMAP Pumpkin Cookies with a delightful pumpkin spice flavor that are moist and cake-like.
+I love my soft, pillowy Low-FODMAP Pumpkin Cookie Recipe.
+It makes light low-FODMAP Pumpkin Cookies with a delightful pumpkin spice flavor that are moist and cake-like.
 And they are so pretty!

 These low-FODMAP Pumpkin Cookies are wonderful in the fall, but with the availability of canned pumpkin you can enjoy this low-FODMAP recipe all year round.